 Since I read Animal, Vegetable, Miracle a couple of years ago, I have been committed to eating local food.

-Now, at least half of our food is locally grown, even more than that in the summer.
+Now, at least half of my family’s food is locally grown, even more than that in the summer.

 Local, in-season foods are healthier, tastier, and almost always cheaper than their long-traveling and out-of-season counterparts.

 I was talking about seasonal foods on Twitter this week, and a few people mentioned getting stuck in a veggie rut, using the same old recipes until they were just sick of the monotony.

 When you have a recipe that just works, it’s so easy to get into that routine.

 This year, try some new preparation methods and recipes.
 Here are my favorite books and web sites for preparing seasonal foods.

 Books that Will Help You to Make the Most of Seasonal Foods

 - Serving Up the Harvest – I think this is my favorite among my seasonal cookbooks.
 It is full of advice and recipes, and I use it almost weekly during the warm months.

 - The Harvest Eating Cookbook – Keith Snow approaches local eating the way most of us do.
 He prefers local foods, but doesn’t chastise himself for buying foods from afar when convenience or craving necessitate it.
 His recipes are creative and tasty.